petioptrv/reminders-gtd/README.md

 separate shortcut that runs the deferred-tasks shortcut and the review-due-checker.
 On my iOS devices, this is an Automation that is set to run each time the Reminders app is opened.

+I have been using this system for the past couple of weeks, and I am loving it.
+In addition to the added simplicity, I like that the reminders for the Reminder app work much better than the ones for OmniFocus.
+For instance, if I mark a task as done on one device, all other devices will immediately remove that notification.
+The location-based reminders also work much better here.

+Overall, I think I will stick to this system for a while.
+There is no doubt that it will evolve with time, but I intend to keep this repo up to date as that happens.